thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "Negative, Control.
 They appear to be unarmed and have demonstrated non-aggressive behavior throughout the encounter."

 Another pause, longer this time.
-Freitas could imagine the rapid consultations happening in the control room, calls being made to higher authority, risk assessments being conducted at light speed.
+Freitas could imagine rapid consultations happening in the control room, calls to higher authority, risk assessments at light speed.

 > "Watchful 1, you are cleared to escort unknown aircraft to Monte Real.
 Approach control and base security are being notified.
 Maintain constant communication and report any change in their behavior immediately."

-Freitas felt a mixture of relief and apprehension.
-The decision had been made for him, but he was still the one who would have to live with the consequences.
+Freitas felt relief mixed with apprehension.
+The decision had been made for him, but he would live with the consequences.

 > "Unknown aircraft, you are cleared to accompany us to Monte Real Air Base.
 Maintain current formation and follow our lead.
 Any deviation from escort protocol will result in immediate interception by additional Portuguese Air Force assets."

 > "Understood, Lieutenant.
 We appreciate your professionalism and your willingness to consider new possibilities for Portugal's defense."

 The four aircraft began a gentle turn toward the east, the mysterious escorts maintaining their positions with mechanical precision.
-Freitas checked his navigation system - Monte Real was forty minutes away at their current speed.
+Freitas checked his navigation system - Monte Real was forty minutes away at current speed.

 > "Santos, keep your sensors active.
 I want to know if anything changes about these aircraft."

 > "Already on it, Miguel.
 Still no thermal signature from their engines, no electromagnetic emissions beyond basic navigation.
 Whatever's powering them isn't showing up on our instruments."

-As they flew toward the Portuguese coast, Freitas found himself studying his escort more carefully.
+As they flew toward the Portuguese coast, Freitas studied his escort more carefully.
 At this close range, he could see details that defied conventional aircraft design.
 The surfaces were perfectly smooth, with no visible rivets, panel lines, or access ports.
 The integration was seamless, as if the entire aircraft had been formed from a single piece of material.

 > "Control, Watchful 1.
 ETA Monte Real in thirty-five minutes.
 Unknown aircraft maintaining formation, no changes in behavior."

 > "Roger, Watchful 1.
 Be advised that senior command is en route to Monte Real.
 You are cleared for straight-in approach, Runway 05."

 Senior command.
 That meant General Alves would be there, probably along with half the Air Staff.
-This encounter was about to become very public within Portuguese military circles.
+This encounter was becoming very public within Portuguese military circles.

-As the coastline appeared ahead of them, Freitas made a decision that had been building throughout the flight.
+As the coastline appeared ahead, Freitas made a decision that had been building throughout the flight.

-> "Unknown aircraft, before we proceed to base, I need you to ask you to identify yourselves one final time.
-My superiors are going to want to know who they're meeting with."
+> "Unknown aircraft, before we proceed to base, I need you to identify yourselves one final time.
+My superiors will want to know who they're meeting with."

-The two escort aircraft suddenly inverted, rolling smoothly until they were flying upside down directly above the F-16s.
-Not alongside, not behind, but *above* - close enough that Freitas could see his own reflection in the opaque canopy of the aircraft hanging impossibly over his head.
+The two escort aircraft suddenly inverted, rolling smoothly until they flew upside down directly above the F-16s.
+Not alongside, not behind, but *above* - close enough that Freitas could see his own reflection in the opaque canopy hanging impossibly over his head.

 The precision was inhuman.
-No pilot could maintain that kind of formation flying, that close, in an inverted position.
+No pilot could maintain that formation flying, that close, in inverted position.
 Yet there they were, two aircraft flying upside down in perfect formation, their dark surfaces reflecting the afternoon sun.

 > "Jesus Christ," Leite breathed over the radio.
 "How are they doing that?"